 Alternatively, the NSA may decide, after consultation with AUs, to base the pivot values on annually 'modulated performance targets'.
-In this case, the NSA shall define in its performance plan the modulation mechanism to be applied for this purpose, in accordance with the provisions of point 1 of Annex XIII.
+In this case, the NSA shall define in its performance plan the modulation mechanism to be applied for this purpose, in accordance with the provisions of point 1 of Annex XIII of Implementing Regulation (EU) 2019/317.